-Our work adds to the literature on econometric analysis of game-theoretic models (see de Paula (2013) and Aradillas-López (2020) for recent surveys).2 Its key contribution lies in designing a framework that applies to a class of situations characterized by stable outcomes.
+Our work adds to the literature on econometric analysis of game-theoretic models (see de Paula (2013) and Aradillas-López (2020) for recent surveys).
+Its key contribution lies in designing a framework that applies to a class of situations characterized by stable outcomes.
+Specifically, our framework would be best applied to cases where (i) it is reasonable to assume that the realized decisions represent firms' best responses to the observed decisions of the opponents, (ii) the stability of outcomes are not driven by high costs of revising actions,

-2In his survey on the econometrics of static games, Aradillas-López (2020) classifies existing papers around five criteria: (i) Nash equilibrium versus weaker solution concepts; (ii) the presence of multiple solutions; (iii) complete- versus incomplete-information games; (iv) correct versus incorrect beliefs; (v) parametric versus nonparametric models.
+&lt;sup>2In his survey on the econometrics of static games, Aradillas-López (2020) classifies existing papers around five criteria: (i) Nash equilibrium versus weaker solution concepts; (ii) the presence of multiple solutions; (iii) complete- versus incomplete-information games; (iv) correct versus incorrect beliefs; (v) parametric versus nonparametric models.
 To place our work in these categories, this paper (i) develops a new solution concept that is weaker than complete information pure strategy Nash equilibrium but stronger than Bayes correlated equilibrium; (ii) admits a set of equilibria; (iii) allows a general form of incomplete information which accommodate standard assumptions as special cases; (iv) assumes that players have correct beliefs; (v) imposes parametric assumptions on the payoff functions and the distribution of unobservables.